KPZ Equation from non-simple variations on open ASEP: Auxiliary Heat Kernel Estimates

-Employing Lemma \ref{lemma:ThirdOrder} provides the desired estimate for first-order gradients.
-Provided a general $x \in \mathscr{I}_{N,0}$, we first write
+} Employing Lemma \ref{lemma:ThirdOrder} provides the desired estimate for first-order gradients.
+Provided a general $x \in \mathbb{I}_{N,0}$, we first write

 from which we deduce the result for first-order gradients.
-Concerning the higher-order gradients, we take gradients of the previous two sets of calculations and apply Lemma \ref{lemma:ThirdOrder} once again. \end{proof} We moreover require another preparatory lemma which will serve as an important a priori estimate on the full-line heat kernel $\mathscr{G}_{S,T}^{N,0}$ within the proof of Proposition \ref{prop:MacroHKCpt}. \begin{lemma} Provided any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any $x,y \in \Z$, we have
+Concerning the higher-order gradients, we take gradients of the previous two sets of calculations and apply Lemma \ref{lemma:ThirdOrder} once again. \end{proof} We moreover require another preparatory lemma that will serve as an important a priori estimate on the full-line heat kernel $\mathbf{K}_{S,T}^{N,0}$ in the proof of Proposition \ref{prop:MacroHKCpt}. \begin{lemma}\fsp Provided any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any $x,y \in \Z$, {we have, with a universal implied constant,} {

-above, the implied constant is universal.
-Moreover, the same estimate holds upon replacing $\mathscr{G}_{S,T}^{N,0}$ by the nearest-neighbor heat kernel $\bar{\mathscr{G}}_{S,T}^{N,0}$ on the full-line $\Z$. \end{lemma} \begin{proof} We provide a proof for $\mathscr{G}_{S,T}^{N,0}$; the argument applies just as well, although, to the nearest-neighbor heat kernel $\bar{\mathscr{G}}_{S,T}^{N,0}$.
+} Moreover, the same estimate holds upon replacing {$\mathbf{K}^{N,0}$} by the nearest-neighbor heat kernel {$\bar{\mathbf{K}}^{N,0}$} on the full-line $\Z$. \end{lemma} \begin{proof} {We give a proof for $\mathbf{K}^{N,0}$; the argument applies to the nearest-neighbor heat kernel $\bar{\mathbf{K}}^{N,0}$.
 Moreover, it suffices to assume $y = 0$ since every relevant heat kernel is spatially-homogeneous; this is simply for notational convenience.
+First, using the spectral integral representation of the heat kernel $\mathbf{K}^{N,0}$ provided in equation (A.6) from \cite{DT}, which we also use earlier in Lemma \ref{lemma:ThirdOrder},